parallel-capital/parallel-capital.github.io/exchange-connectivity-engineer.md

 ## Qualifications

 ### Requirements

-* At least a 4 hour timezone overlap between 8am and 6pm GMT+8 is required.
+* Experience/curiosity about cryptocurrency trading.
-* Production experience with Python 3 experience is critical, ideally at least 3 years.
+* Some experience with Python 3 and REST APIs.
-* Strong understanding of async event loops in Python (either via asyncio or gevent).
-* Experience integrating with REST APIs, including authentication.
 * Know best practices on how to use Git and Github, especially around pull requests and code reviews.
 * Existing open source projects or contributions / sample code to demonstrate code quality.
 * Some baseline background knowledge about finance (you know about bids and asks in an order book, etc.)

 ### Bonuses / Nice to Haves
+* Strong understanding of async event loops in Python (either via asyncio or gevent).
 * Experience with FIX.
-* Experience/curiosity about cryptocurrency trading.

 ## Apply!